shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 ## The goal

 Before we start, let's think of what we will be creating.
 Will it be a web shop?
 Or a blog?
 No, we need something outstanding!
-Something we were never doing before...
+Something we've done never before...

-After a hour of imaging what it may be, I decided to go with web analytics tool.
-A prototype, which will be able to tell how many visitors did your web application gained lastly.
+After an hour of imaging what it may be, I decided to go with web analytics tool.
+A prototype, which will be able to tell how many visitors your web application gained recently.

-It should not be too complicated, because, you know, it's just a tutorial...
+It shouldn't be too complicated, because, you know, it's just a tutorial...
 So we will be tracking users' location and browser only.
-And we will be showing statistics on a chart *(values like total visitors, browser usage)* and in table *(the same info as on chart)*.
+And we will be showing statistics on a chart *(values like total visitors, browser usage)* and in a table *(the same info as on chart)*.

 ## General architecture

-First thing we need to think of is how we will be gathering the information about users.
+The first thing we need to think of is how we will be gathering the information about users.
-It's quite easy - we just need to get a request from visitor.
+It's quite easy - we just need to get a request from a visitor.
 Of any kind - it may be a request to get an image, a file, a stylesheet or a script.

 Then we will just parse headers from that request and save the extracted data in the database.
 The only problem here is: *how to get unique key from each request?*.
 We may use visitor's IP address.
 It's the easiest way.

-Now, let's decide what pages our application will have and how will they look like.
+Now, let’s decide what pages will our application have and what will they look like:

 <div class="row">
     <div class="col-xs-12 col-md-3">